MayraRivasLara/JS-Quiz/README.md

 ## Description

-JS-Quiz is a typical coding assessment which is timed and includes multiple-choice questions.
-This app runs in the browser and features dynamically updated HTML and CSS powered by JSJavaScript.
+JS-Quiz is a typical Quiz, it is timed and includes multiple-choice questions.
+This application runs in the browser and features dynamically updated HTML and CSS powered by JSJavaScript.

 ## Usage